I still don't know where the year went...

 - cake scraper or pastry cutter (to smooth frosting)

-- Cake turntable (this will make decorating much faster and easier)
+- Cake turntable (optional, but will make decorating much faster and easier)

 - 5 Cake dowels or large plastic straws I usually use dark straws (so they're visible when cutting the cake)